Licence Checker England

 Research notes

 Previous selective licensing schemes for Beeston and Harehills ran from 6 January 2020 to 5 January 2025.
 Under the previous scheme, over 6,700 inspections were conducted, improvement work was carried out at around 1,430 homes, and approximately 400 civil penalties were issued.
-Penalties for non-compliance with the new scheme include prosecution with an unlimited fine, civil penalties of up to £30,000 per offence (rising to £40,000 from May 2026), potential 12+ month business ban after two offences, and tenant rent recovery claims up to 12 months (24 months for post-May 2026 offences).
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Licence conditions include gas safety, electrical safety, smoke alarms, carbon monoxide alarms, furniture fire safety, antisocial behaviour management, property inspections every 3 months, waste management, and tenancy management requirements.
 Property types covered: All privately rented properties within the designated area, including small HMOs (3-4 tenants sharing) that do not meet the threshold for mandatory HMO licensing.
-Each flat within a building requires a separate licence..
-Exemptions or exclusions: Holiday lets, business premises, properties let by local authorities or health services (socially-let), student accommodation managed by a university as landlord, properties rented to family members, properties already subject to a mandatory HMO licence, owner-occupied homes with up to two lodgers, and vacant properties..
+Each flat within a building requires a separate licence.
+Exemptions or exclusions: Holiday lets, business premises, properties let by local authorities or health services (socially-let), student accommodation managed by a university as landlord, properties rented to family members, properties already subject to a mandatory HMO licence, owner-occupied homes with up to two lodgers, and vacant properties.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.